-All staff receive e-safety training and the school's e-safety coordinator is Mrs Amanda Williams.
+All staff receive e-safety training and the school's e-safety coordinator is Amanda Williams

-The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
-When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
+The school considers e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
+When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems, which are regularly reviewed for their effectiveness.
 However, many pupils are able to access the internet using their own data plan.
-To minimise inappropriate use, we as a school we do not allow pupils to bring mobile phones on site.
+To minimise inappropriate use, we as a school do not allow pupil mobile phone use on site.